alfonsof/terraform-azure-examples/code/01-hello-world/README.md

 This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) file on Microsoft Azure.

-This Terraform file deploys a single server on Microsoft Azure.
+This Terraform file deploys a single server on Microsoft Azure using the shortest script.

 ## Requirements